 We define population health management as the process of assessing and analyzing healthcare and its delivery to create improvement for a population of individuals.
 We provide end-to-end solutions and strategies to improve quality of care, access to care, health outcomes, and healthcare policies.
 We believe that our solutions will assist individuals in reaching their full health potential through preventative care, care coordination and patient engagement.
 Our team of service providers includes health economists, public health experts, subject matter experts, data scientists, and biostatisticians who apply advanced health analytics to real-world data to provide meaningful insights to improve quality of clinical care and understand patterns and trends around diagnosis, treatment and continued care.
 Our team helps stratify health risks based on social determinants of health, predict utilization of resources and health care costs, identify patient-level interventions and recommend population-level strategies.

-Within our population health management service line we offer the following services: analytics; epidemiology; public health surveillance; quality, assessments and audit; and health equity solutions.
+Within our population health management service line we intend to offer the following services: analytics; epidemiology; public health surveillance; quality, assessments and audit; and health equity solutions.
+We have not yet entered into any agreements to provide these services.